 We have information handouts on our website on a range of topics which we hope you will find helpful.

 These resources are a useful starting point for you explore and help you decide whether counselling might be appropriate for you.
 Please see the Menu box on our homepage.

 The Counselling Service runs a varied workshop programme throughout the year, on such topics as depression, anxiety, procrastination and exam stress.
-Weekly Mindfulness 'Drop-in' sessions are also offered during term times giving an opportunity to participate in short mindfulness meditation sessions.
 The iCan workshop programme is open to all students and is widely advertised across the university.
 Please see the Menu on our homepage.

 On weekdays we offer short sessions for those who would like immediate support.
 The days and times are listed here.
 If you would like to attend, please book by contacting our Administrator on the the day.
 Appointments are allocated on a first come first served basis.

 Individual counselling sessions